PranavSriram18/genai_foundations/docs/series/moe.md

 To start, say we have just 2 lakes, with 10 and 4 fish respectively, and 2 fishermen.
-Allocating both fishermen to the lake with 10 fish is globally suboptimal (10 fish caught vs 14), but locally optimal for each fisherman, with no incentive (gradient) to switch to the uncovered lake.
+Allocating both fishermen to the lake with 10 fish is globally suboptimal (10 fish caught vs 14), but locally optimal for each fisherman (5 fish each vs 4 if they switch), with no incentive (gradient) to switch to the uncovered lake.
 A third fisherman, who starts in a barren lake with no fish (bad expert initialization), starves (zero gradient) rather than switching to the untapped 2nd lake.
 A fourth, who discovers a populated lake with 100 fish, becomes disproportionately wealthy (load imbalance), without any redistributive mechanism (gradients under hard top-k gating creating a "rich get richer" phenomenon).

 These issues make training MoEs tricky, necessitating careful auxiliary losses/regularizers to ensure proper specialization and load balancing, plus monitoring during training to detect and